Alexander Fleming: Discovery of lysozyme

 At St Mary's Hospital, Fleming continued his investigations into bacteria culture and antibacterial substances.
-As his research scholar at the time V.D.
-Allison recalled, Fleming was not a tidy researcher and usually expected unusual bacterial growths in his culture plates.
-Fleming had teased Allison of his "excessive tidiness in the laboratory," and Allison rightly attributed such untidiness as the success of Fleming's experiments, and said, "[If] he had been as tidy as he thought I was, he would not have made his two great discoveries."
+As his research scholar at the time V. D. Allison recalled, Fleming was not a tidy researcher and usually expected unusual bacterial growths in his culture plates.
+Fleming had teased Allison of his "excessive tidiness in the laboratory", and Allison rightly attributed such untidiness as the success of Fleming's experiments, and said, "[If] he had been as tidy as he thought I was, he would not have made his two great discoveries."

-In late 1921, while he was maintaining agar plates for bacteria, he found that one of the plates was contaminated with bacteria from the air.
+In late 1921, while Fleming was maintaining agar plates for bacteria, he found that one of the plates was contaminated with bacteria from the air.
 When he added nasal mucus, he found that the mucus inhibited the bacterial growth.
 Surrounding the mucus area was a clear transparent circle (1 cm from the mucus), indicating the killing zone of bacteria, followed by a glassy and translucent ring beyond which was an opaque area indicating normal bacterial growth.
 In the next test, he used bacteria maintained in saline that formed a yellow suspension.
 Within two minutes of adding fresh mucus, the yellow saline turned completely clear.
 He extended his tests using tears, which were contributed by his co-workers.
 As Allison reminisced, saying, "For the next five or six weeks, our tears were the source of supply for this extraordinary phenomenon.
 Many were the lemons we used (after the failure of onions) to produce a flow of tears...
 The demand by us for tears was so great, that laboratory attendants were pressed into service, receiving threepence for each contribution."

 His further tests with sputum, cartilage, blood, semen, ovarian cyst fluid, pus, and egg white showed that the bactericidal agent was present in all of these.
 He reported his discovery before the Medical Research Club in December and before the Royal Society the next year but failed to stir any interest, as Allison recollected:I was present at this [Medical Research Club] meeting as Fleming's guest.
 His paper describing his discovery was received with no questions asked and no discussion, which was most unusual and an indication that it was considered to be of no importance.
 The following year he read a paper on the subject before the Royal Society, Burlington House, Piccadilly and he and I gave a demonstration of our work.
 Again with one exception little comment or attention was paid to it.